sauerbraten/jsonfile/README.md

 		}
 	}

-That's it, you can now easily access you configuration parameters in your code.
+That's it, you can now easily access your configuration parameters in your code.

 ## Documentation